California Court Records

 - Online: Fill out the driver record request form online and submit.
 Users are required to create an account with the website to use the access tool.
 Requests require a $2 processing fee.

-All requests must include the following information:
+All requests should include the following information:

 - The title or number of the record